Ab Jenkins: Early days and records

 Realizing that he needed even more power to stay on top, Jenkins equipped his car with a Curtiss Conqueror aircraft engine.
 The Salt Lake City newspaper Deseret News ran a contest to give the vehicle a name, which ended up being dubbed the "Mormon Meteor".
 Due to extensive modifications needed to accommodate the Curtiss engine, it quickly became the Mormon Meteor II and Jenkins broke land speed endurance records with it during 1936–37.

-In 1938, he debuted the Mormon Meteor III, setting even more records.
+In 1938, Jenkins debuted the Mormon Meteor III, setting even more records.
 The most notable was in 1940 when Jenkins managed 3,868 miles in 24 hours at an average speed of 161 mph, a record that stayed unchallenged until 2005.

 During WWII, the US government ordered a halt to racing activities and Jenkins decided to run for mayor of Salt Lake City, winning handily despite spending no time or money campaigning.

 After the war, Jenkins resumed racing.
 On July 20, 1951, his car skidded on a puddle of water and struck a row of course markers at a speed of nearly 200 mph.
 The radiator was punctured by the accident and Jenkins had to halt his overheating vehicle.
 He had stopped three minutes short of breaking a new one-hour speed record and at the age of 68, he decided it was time to retire.